shoaibk/arduino-remote/README.md

-ARDUINO REMOTE
+### Arduino Remote

-The aim of this project is to monitor and control a sensor connected to arduino using a REST client.
+Monitor and control a sensor connected to Arduino using a REST client.
+The server part of this project is [https://github.com/shoaibk/arduino-server](arduino-server).